Skip to main content

 Board of Aldermen Policy On Comments At Board Meetings

-- The Board may decline to take action on a request which is presented during the public comment portion of the meeting.
-They may instead refer the matter to the Town Manager, the Town Attorney or other appropriate individual for investigation and action or for a future report back to the Board.
+- The Board may decline to take action on a request presented during the public comment period.
+The Board also may refer the matter to the Town Manager, the Town Attorney, or another appropriate individual for investigation, action, or for future report back to the Board.

 - Content-Based Restrictions Generally Prohibited.
 The Board will not restrict speakers based on the subject-matter of their remarks, as long as their comments pertain to subjects within the Board’s real or apparent jurisdiction.